hsaikia/SwissTournament/README.md

 # TODOs and Future Improvements
   - The input and output file names, tournament title and max number of rounds are global variables currently, they can be cmdline parameters instead.
   - There are currently no tie-breaks between players in the final standings, total score being the only ranking criteria.
-Ties-breaks between players with equal scores can be implemented by following any of the standard tie-break calculators.
+Tie-breaks between players with equal scores can be implemented by following any of the standard tie-break calculators.